Increase Manufacturing Profits with Process Accountability

 However, our process diagram does not provide enough detail to determine if the requested delivery date matches our cycle time or if stock is sufficient to fulfill the order on-time, which may be why the example company is late on orders.

-Gaps like this one should be reviewed with your team, and a solution agreed upon.
+Gaps like this one should be reviewed with your team, and a solution should be agreed upon.

 Step 6: Share with the Organization

 There are numerous applications for process diagrams.
 It’s the first tool I utilize to learn about a business when I onboard a new client.
-If you would like to know more about creating process diagrams and leveraging them for greater success and profitability, please register today for our upcoming 30-minute webinar just for manufacturers.
+If you want to know more about creating process diagrams and leveraging them for greater success and profitability, watch this 30-minute webinar just for manufacturers.